Hair Grease on Your Natural Hair Problem or Benefit?

 - Impede moisture,

 - Cause the hair to become dry and brittle

 - Prevent the production of sebum

-The use of such products can lead to clog pores...
+The use of such products with petroleum and mineral oil can lead to clog pores...

 The production of sebum is commonly inhibited by using grease, pomades, edge control produces containing petroleum and heavy oily mixtures.
 The use of such products can lead to clog pores that prevent the scalp from breathing and functioning in a manner that encourages hair growth.